membraneframework-labs/guide/chapter1/pipeline.md

-# Creating first pipeline
+# Creating the first pipeline

-In this chapter we will implement example of using elements and grouping them into pipeline.
+In this chapter, we will implement an example of using elements and grouping them into the pipeline.
 Namely, we will write an application that reads `.mp3` file and using PortAudio library plays its content to the default audio device in your system.